acemod/ACE3/wiki/development/coding-guidelines.md

 ## 5. Code Style

 ### 5.1.
 Braces placement
-Braces "{ }" which enclose a code block will have the first bracket placed behind the statement in case of if, switch statements or while, waituntil & for loops.
+Braces "{ }" which enclose a code block will have the first bracket placed behind the statement in case of if, switch statements or while, waitUntil & for loops.
 The second bracket will be placed on the same column as the statement but on a separate line.

 - Opening brace on the same line as keyword
 - Closing brace in own line, same level of indentation as keyword